jackpck/RAG/README.md

 All LLM are initialized by the `init_chat_model` method from langchain.
 Inference is made via making API call to the selected model (gemini-2.5-flash for MVP1)

+**Note on `pipeline_config.yaml` format**

+The second to last component output variable should be named `context`.
+The last component, which is the LLM generator, must have `context` and `question` as the two inputs.
+This is to make sure it follows the variable names in the generator prompt.
+Also the output of the last component must be empty.

 ### Evaluation
 User can specify examples of query-gold response pair in `data/evaluation/eval_examples.json` for evaluation.
 Once examples are given, run `evaluations/eval.py`, which uses LLM-as-a-Judge to determine if the response